 Aon, Old Republic Insurance Co.

 USI Holdings Corp. received an inquiry from a private equity firm interested in acquiring all of the outstanding common stock of the company.
-In response, the company’s board of directors formed a special committee consisting of outside directors to review the proposal and consider all of the company’s options.
+In response, the company’s board of directors formed a special committee consisting of outside directors to review the proposal and consider the company’s options.

 National Indemnity, Equitas